Timeseries

 to_pickle(path, protocol=5)[source]

-Save this series in pickle format.
+Save the series in pickle format.

 Parameters